How do I get an application?

 - If you reside in Crestmoor Filings I & II, your application must include proof that you own and currently reside in your home (see detailed explanation below).
 Please include this documentation with the application and sponsor letters.

 - Mail or hand deliver your completed application.
 The primary sponsor is responsible for gathering all application materials, ensuring the documents are accurate, and delivering (by mail or by hand) the completed application found on the Crestmoor Website to the Membership Chair.
 Primary sponsors will also attend the New Member Gathering and assist the new Member with orientation to CCA.

 Your online completed application along with deposit fee must be received by OCTOBER 31 by bookkeeper to be considered for the upcoming season.

 What is the current initiation fee and annual dues?

-For the 2018 membership season, the initiation fee is $8,000 and annual dues are $1,050.
-If you are offered membership, you will have 7 days to accept the offer.
-Both the initiation fee and annual dues (minus your deposit) must be paid within two weeks of your membership acceptance.
+See above.
+If you are offered membership, you will have 3 days to accept the offer.
+Both the initiation fee and annual dues must be paid within two weeks of your membership acceptance.
 Annual dues are subject to change.

 What is the role of the Primary Sponsor for applicants to Crestmoor Community Association?